f4z3r/nix/README.md

 ## Secrets

-Download the `secrets.nix` file from the encrypted storage, then add it to git without pushing it:
+Download the `secrets.nix` file from the encrypted storage.
+We do not use the standard way to add secrets to the staging area without committing them, as it is a pain when pulling changes from other machines.
+It is still documented here for completeness.
+A git hook will prevent committing the `secerts.nix` file either way.

 ```bash
 git add -N secrets.nix